Looking for the best flea treatments for a husky? We’ve got you covered.

 - Works up into a nice, thick lather

-- Has strong odor
+- Has strong odor that some huskies won’t like

-Effective Flea Treatments for Dogs
+Effective Flea Treatments for Huskies

 Most flea treatments use chemicals called pyrethrins (which occur naturally in certain plants) or pyrethoids (a lab synthesized version of pyrethrins), which disrupt the normal function of an insect’s nerve cell, resulting in paralysis and ultimately death.